Ar5h71/XLS_to_MARKDOWN_REPORT/README.md

-# While downloading reports off from kobo change the group separator for excel file from '/' to '>'
+# While downloading reports off from kobo change the group separator for excel file from '/' to '>'.
+Also untick 'Import all versions' while exporting the data.
+Export the data in XLS format.

 ## Step 1: Create the folders named 'excel', 'markdown' and 'template' in the directory where the python files 'headers.py' and 'Report.py' are stored.
 ## Step 2: Copy the excel files, out of which you want to create reports, in the 'excel' folder